corralm/ted-scraper/README.md

 Here is a list of other output formats [Pandas docs](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html#serialization-io-conversion).

 ### Parameters
----
 * **Languages**
     * English is the default language `lang='en'`
     * You can pass in other languages using the `lang` param
-    * See the full list of language codes below under 'Languages'
     * TED translators don't always translate all features
         * Ex: Title and 'About Speaker' might be in English while the transcript is translated to French
 * **URLs**